Wage & employment contract

 Your employer may require you to work overtime if:

-- overtime is necessary.
+- the overtime is necessary.

 Even if you decide for yourself to work overtime, you must comply with these rules.